ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 - the reader covers an imaging domain which is unfamiliar to the OME team
 - test data cannot be provided to the OME team
 - the reader needs to be updated outside of the normal Bio-Formats release process
+- the reader code does not comply with `OME code contribution policies <https://ome-contributing.readthedocs.io/en/latest/code-contributions.html>`_

 When considering a new reader, we suggest discussing with the OME team first before making substantial changes.